The immune system is designed to defend the body against foreign or dangerous invaders. Such invaders include

 These organs trap microorganisms and other foreign substances and provide a place for mature cells of the immune system to collect, interact with each other and with the foreign substances, and generate a specific immune response.

 Lymph nodes are one of the first places that cancer cells can spread.
 Thus, doctors often evaluate lymph nodes to determine whether a cancer has spread.
 Cancer cells in a lymph node can cause the node to swell.
-Lymph nodes can also swell after an infection because immune responses to infections are generated in lymph nodes.
+Lymph nodes can also swell after an infection because acquired immune responses to infections are generated in lymph nodes.
 Sometimes lymph nodes swell because bacteria that are carried to a lymph node are not killed and cause an infection in the lymph node (lymphadenitis).

 A successful immune response to invaders requires

 To be able to destroy invaders, the immune system must first recognize them.
 That is, the immune system must be able to distinguish what is nonself (foreign) from what is self.
-The immune system can make this distinction because all cells have identification molecules on their surface.
+The immune system can make this distinction because all cells have identification molecules (antigens) on their surface.
 Microorganisms are recognized because the identification molecules on their surface are foreign.

 In people, the most important self-identification molecules are called

 HLA molecules are called antigens because if transplanted, as in a kidney or skin graft, they can provoke an immune response in another person (normally, they do not provoke an immune response in the person who has them).
 Each person has an almost unique combination of HLAs.
 Each person’s immune system normally recognizes this unique combination as self.
 A cell with molecules on its surface that are not identical to those on the body’s own cells is identified as being foreign.
 The immune system then attacks that cell.
-Such a cell may be a microorganism, a cell from transplanted tissue, or one of the body’s cells that has been infected by an invading microorganism or altered by cancer.
+Such a cell may be a cell from transplanted tissue or one of the body’s cells that has been infected by an invading microorganism or altered by cancer.
 (HLA molecules are what doctors try to match when a person needs an organ transplant.)

 Some white blood cells—B cells (B lymphocytes)—can recognize invaders directly.
 But others—T cells (T lymphocytes)—need help from cells called antigen-presenting cells: